 The Practice Education Record is used to store all placement documentation, contact details, and guidelines.
-It will facilitate the student to see this element of the programme as part of their continuing professional development towards becoming a competent and safe occupational therapist.
+This allows the student to see this element of their practice as part of continuing professional development towards becoming a competent and safe occupational therapist.
 The student needs to share the recorded future learning needs and the learning contract from the previous placement with the current educator to ensure continuity in developing skills and practice.